mainmatter/mainmatter.com/_posts/2020-06-17-on-planning-software-projects.md

 what the final shape of a product will be unless they have something they can show to users, get feedback on and adapt their vision accordingly.
-Lastly, engineering teams struggle to give reliable estimates as they simply cannot oversee all of an initiative's hidden complexities, dependencies and consequences upfront.
+Lastly, engineering teams struggle to give reliable estimates as they simply cannot foresee all of an initiative's hidden complexities, dependencies and consequences upfront.

 In this post, I want to analyse a number of typical problems many face.
 I will